maddie's chicago favorites

 Pub Royale // Wicker Park // English-style beer hall with a beautifully curated selection of Indian food (plus a badass burger).
 Be sure to try the salt cod samosas and eggplant curry.

-Mindy's Hot Chocolate // Bucktown // My go-to spot for a fun, fancy, plated dessert.
+Mindy's Hot Chocolate // Bucktown // An old favorite of mine and great spot for a fun, fancy, plated dessert.

 Small Cheval // Wicker Park // Burgers just the way I like them.
 Simple, classic and unfussy served with fries and a shake.